tomascupr/codexMCP/README.md

 4. **(Optional) Python-only fallback**

-   If you *don’t* want to install the Node-based Codex CLI you can instead install the OpenAI Python SDK extra:
+   If you *don't* want to install the Node-based Codex CLI you can instead install the OpenAI Python SDK extra:

    ```bash